bearfixbug/updateDataDetectInternet/README.md

-# update data detect internet
+# Update data detect internet
 Update data to database when detect internet online from offline

 # How to use